 hi, i’m benjamin

-I am currently working on research on LLM evaluations as part of the ML Alignment & Theory Scholars (MATS) program in London.
-I am also a Fellow in the Transportation and Land Use program of the Marron Institute at New York University, where I apply machine learning to study urban governance issues related to transportation, government responsiveness, policing and use of public space.
+I’m a researcher focused on building AI that’s aligned with human values.
+To further that goal, I’m currently a contract researcher at OpenAI where I work on model evaluations and monitoring.
+I’m also a Research Fellow in the Transportation and Land Use program at the Marron Institute at New York University, where I apply machine learning to study urban governance issues related to transportation, government responsiveness, policing and use of public space.

 Read my latest article where I highlight a chronic issue in New York City and how it’s emblematic of the challenges of crafting effective policies when underlying data is tainted.
 This piece is largely based on this research paper where I used machine learning to study how police respond to illegal parking complaints.
 It paints dire picture where the majority of cases are ignored and offers concrete solutions to make streets safer.